Whiteknight/Rosella/libraries/future.md

 where they were raised, and multiple components are able to publish events without knowing what (if anything) will be notified.

+### Memoize

+The Memoize library adds in functionality to add memoization and caching to subroutines.
+There is a simple version and a version which uses proxies to add more features, but is slower.

 ### Path

 The Path library allows searching of nested aggregates by using path strings.